gadingnst/gading.dev/src/contents/about/en.md

 - Fadhilah *(missing one `L`)*
 - Fadilah *(missing `H` and one `L`)*

+#### The story behind "Gading"
+I’m a *long-life learner person*.
+Online developer communities, OSS projects, mentors sharing their knowledge (for free & paid), colleagues, and friends, all those people helped me get to where I am today.
+And I’m very grateful for that.
+Early on I also helped out people, contributed to some OSS projects and published my own projects on [GitHub](https://github.com/gadingnst?tab=repositories).
+That’s how I realized that I enjoy technical writing like in blog or software documentation, and creating educational content & interacting with another developers.

 #### More questions about me?
-You can check [Now](/now) page before asking more, maybe there you'll find the answer.
+Before asking me more, you can check my [Now](/now) page to know about what I'm doing in daily, maybe there you'll find the answer.

 ---